department-of-veterans-affairs/va.gov-team/docs/adr/0010-implement-cypress-test-selection.md

 This process will be updated so that the number of containers created is dependent on the number of tests selected.

 **Step 3**
-As a final precaution to ensure all tests pass, the full suite of Cypress tests will run when a PR is merged to `master`.
+As a final precaution to ensure all tests pass, the full suite of Cypress tests will run when a PR is merged to `main`.

 ## Consequences
 We expect: